-I do love Italian food, but listen up peeps!
-Who needs pasta when these no-cook bean thread noodles soak up the flavors in this awesome, easy Asian dish: my Bean Thread Noodles with Chicken.
+Who needs pasta when these no-cook bean thread (rice) noodles soak up the flavors in this awesome and easy Bean Thread Noodles with Chicken dish?
+It's a recipe favorite!

-Bean Sprouts (or “mung beans” as they’re known in Asia) are a great topper for this dish!Print
+Bean Sprouts (or "mung beans" as they're known in Asia) are a great topper for this easy and delicious dish!Print

 - 2 tablespoons canola oil